nickbnf/glogg/3rdparty/efsw/README.md

 `premake4 xcode4` to generate Xcode 4 project.

-There is also a cmake file that i don't oficially support but it works just fine, provided by [Mohammed Nafees](https://bitbucket.org/binaryking).
+There is also a cmake file that I don't oficially support but it works just fine, provided by [Mohammed Nafees](https://github.com/mnafees) and improved by [Eugene Shalygin](https://github.com/zeule).

 **Platform limitations and clarifications**
 -------------------------------------------